stackernews/booger/README.md

 # what's currently configurable

-- You can alter NIP-11 responses by changing `NIP-11.json`
+- NIP-11 responses by changing `NIP-11.json`
-- You can configure the builtin validation by changing values in `plugs/builtins/validate/validate.config.js`
+- The builtin validation by changing values in `plugs/builtins/validate/validate.config.js`
+- The builtin rate limits by changing values in `plugs/builtins/limits/limits.config.js`
-- You can set booger port and postgres url, `PORT` and `DB_URL` respectively, through `env` vars
+- booger port and postgres url, `PORT` and `DB_URL` respectively, through `env` vars
+- The postgres url's for stats and limits booger plugs, `STATS_DB_URL` and `LIMITS_DB_URL` respectively

 # what booger wants